Skip to content

 United StatesSwitzerland

-$18 million in humanitarian health supplies are inaccessible at the WHO's Dubai emergency logistics hub, with a further $8 million in inbound shipments blocked from reaching the facility.
-The hub — WHO's largest emergency distribution centre — processed more than 500 emergency orders for 75 countries in 2025.
-It is now offline.
+$18 million in humanitarian health supplies are inaccessible at WHO's Dubai emergency logistics hub, with a further $8 million in inbound shipments blocked.
+The hub processed more than 500 emergency orders for 75 countries in 2025; active crises in Sub-Saharan Africa, South Asia, and Latin America depend on it.

 WHO has verified thirteen attacks on healthcare facilities in Iran in seven days — while the supply chain that would replenish destroyed medical capacity sits frozen in Dubai.